 The office provides information about disability services to students and university personnel; coordinates academic accommodations and auxiliary aides; refers students to appropriate sources for non-academic accommodations or auxiliary services and provides advocacy for students with disabilities.
 The services are provided to assist students with disabilities in receiving the academic accommodations needed to ensure equal access to the educational environment.
 Students with disabilities must provide documentation and make their requests for accommodations to the Services for Students with Disabilities office as early as possible to begin the process of obtaining accommodations.

 Services for Students with Disabilities is located at 103 Warner Hall, 608.342.1818 (voice and TTY).

 Patricia A. Doyle Center for Gender and Sexuality

-Located in 136 Warner Hall, the Patricia A. Doyle Center for Gender and Sexuality serves as UW-Platteville’s central contact for resources and support for women on campus.
-The Doyle Center is committed to creating an environment where women receive equal opportunities and are empowered to utilize their talents and efforts to their fullest extent.
-The center provides all students, faculty, and staff with resources related to women’s issues such as books, magazines, journals, and videos.
-The Doyle Center seeks to honor the contributions and experiences of women of all ages, classes, physical conditions, sexual orientation, gender identity, spiritual beliefs, and ethnic origins.
-Programming, fostering connections, providing resources, and advocating for equitable situations for women are the Doyle Center’s main activities.
-The Doyle Center also houses the Alliance Office for the lesbian, gay, bisexual, and transgender organization on campus.
-For more information, call 608.342.1453 or email firstname.lastname@example.org.
+The Patricia A. Doyle Center for Gender and Sexuality serves as UW-Platteville’s central resource for programming, events, and support around the topic(s) of gender and sexuality.
+The Doyle Center is committed to creating an environment where folks of all identities receive equal opportunities and are empowered to utilize their talents and efforts to their fullest extent.
+The center provides all students, faculty, staff and the community with resources related to gender and sexuality such as books, magazines, journals and videos.
+The Doyle Center seeks to honor the contributions and experiences of all people regardless of their identity.
+Programming, fostering connections, providing resources and advocating for equitable situations all folks are the Doyle Center’s main activities.
+The Doyle Center also houses the Alliance office for the LGBTQ+ organization on campus.
+For more information, visit us at https://www.uwplatt.edu/doyle-center, or e-mail firstname.lastname@example.org.